Sporting Dogs

 About the French Spaniel

-The French Spaniel is a very large sporting dogs known for its outgoing nature and highly intelligent mind.
-Better suited to homes with space, the French Spaniel is an excellent choice for first-time dog owners.
+The French Spaniel is a large sporting dog known for being deeply loving with its family and outgoing and sociable.
+With a highly intelligent mind, better suited to homes with outdoor space, the French Spaniel is an excellent choice for first-time dog owners.
 Typically standing 21 to 24 inches. and weighing 45 to 60 pounds., this breed has a life expectancy of 10 to 12 years., making it a devoted companion for the right family.

 Originally classified within the Sporting Dogs group, the French Spaniel brings a distinct combination of traits that sets it apart.
 The French Spaniel is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the French Spaniel loves being close to its people and forms strong bonds with every member of the household.